Clement Egerton

 After an early career in religious and educational work, Egerton served in the World War One British army, fighting in the Balkans.
 Upon his return, he spent a brief time in teaching, but his interest in anthropolological and social theory led him to study the Chinese language in order to better understand a civilization that was of equal but different development.
-This commitment led him to translate Jin Ping Mei a 17th century erotic Classic Chinese novel, which appeared until 1939 as The Golden Lotus.
-Egerton's interest in languages and cultures led him to French Camaroon in search of a "wild place".
+This commitment led him to translate Jin Ping Mei a 17th century erotic classic Chinese novel, which appeared until 1939 as The Golden Lotus.
+Egerton's interest in languages and cultures led him to French Cameroon in search of a "wild place".
 He concluded that the French administration of the colony had not improved the lot of the common people.
 He also established long-standing ties in Portugal, leading to a favorable 1943 biography of the Portuguese dictator Antonio Salazar, and a 1973 book on the achievements of Portuguese colonialism in Angola.